H.R. 5895: Protect Patients from Healthcare Abuse Act

 Who benefits from H.R.
 5895?

-All adult individuals receiving medical care by or through a Medicare provider would gain a written explanation of 4 specific rights: to know their health status, participate in care planning, give informed consent before an item or service is furnished, and request a chaperone during a sensitive procedure.
+Every adult patient seen by or through a Medicare provider would get a written explanation of four rights: to know their health status, take part in care planning, give informed consent before any item or service, and request a chaperone for a sensitive procedure.

-The bill creates a formal witness role for trained chaperones and requires those chaperones to report sexual abuse, using the definition in 18 U.S.C.
-2242, to a supervisor designated by the provider.
+The bill builds a formal witness role into sensitive procedures and requires the chaperone to report sexual abuse, using the definition in federal criminal law, to a supervisor the provider designates.

 Who is affected by H.R.
 5895?

-Staff members designated by the provider as appropriate would need education and training on 3 required topics and may be assigned to attend sensitive procedures as witnesses and safety supports.
+Staff members the provider picks would need training on the three required topics and could be assigned to attend sensitive procedures as witnesses and safety supports.

 Supervisors designated by providers